JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
-<b>After I open PowerShell I paste my previously written script.
+<b>After I open PowerShell, I paste my script that was written before the start of this project.
 I then save that script to the desktop as Log_Exporter</b> <br/>
 </p>

 ![Create_PS_Script_2](https://user-images.githubusercontent.com/108043108/225410802-01a83b34-e79a-4516-8bdb-70c01baa76d7.JPG)